targets-framework/targets/docs/learn/Config_1.md

 [weather.temp] 83
 ```

-{{% notice tip %}}
-Notice that even though you added these prompts to both of your targets, you only get prompted once.
+> Notice that even though you added these prompts to both of your targets, you only get prompted once.
 Each prompt is unique by name.
-{{% /notice %}}

 If the needed config is provided, the user will not be prompted, just as before.